decyphertek-io/configs/Jupyterhub-README.txt

 # Accept cert warning, can replace with your own certs if you wish.
 https://ip-of-server
-User: jupyterhub
-Pass: Decyphertek!
-# Please update the jupyterhub password or make a new user and remove jupyterhub.
+# Uses PAM
+User: you need to make a user
+Pass: you need to set the password
+# Example
+$ sudo useradd -m username
+$ sudo passwd username
 # A linux system user with a password is required to login to Jupyterhub.
 # Please read through the Instructions below for more details